Vi6hal/achristos/README.md

 [![LinkedIn][linkedin-shield]][linkedin-url]

-# Marauder
+# Achristos

-Marauder is a Python - Django application for basic user management setup using django-rest and JWT + Cognito.
+Achristos is a Python - Django application to keep your heroku apps from snoozing, it is inspired from [kaffene](https://kaffeine.herokuapp.com/), but built with python and Django.
 ### <a href="https://murmuring-chamber-51612.herokuapp.com/" target="_blank">Demo</a>